mrpejker/cardano-e2e-example/tutorial/preliminaries/dapp_architecture.rst

 For implementing the off-chain side of a dApp, we propose a Client-Server architecture.
 The unique component on the Client side is the **Browser**, which runs the dApp frontend code, balances, signs and submits transactions.
-In this approach we consider CIP30 light wallets, which runs on the Browser and connects with a Cardano Node for getting blockchain information and submitting transactions.
+In this approach we consider CIP30 light wallets, that run on the Browser and connect with a Cardano Node for getting blockchain information and submitting transactions.

 On the Server side, we have three services: the Plutus Application Backend (**PAB**),